BradleyChatha/jcli/README.md

     return statusCode;
 }

+// Imagine our previous command code is here.
 ```

 Our main function is defined to return an `int` (status code) while also taking in any arguments passed to us via the `args` parameter.